The six most common tax problems for gig economy workers

 The takeaway: Keep excellent records.

 Many small businesses put off filing because they can’t pay their taxes.
 Procrastinating like this causes many businesses to run up large tax bills and penalties.
-The failure to file penalty is 5% per month (or partial month) that the return is late.
-If you file your return more than 60 days late (including extensions), the minimum penalty is 100% of your unpaid tax or $435, whichever is smaller.
+The failure to file penalty is 5% per month (or partial month) that the return is late, for a maximum penalty of 25%.
+If you file your return more than 60 days late (including extensions), the minimum penalty is 100% of your unpaid tax or $485, whichever is smaller.
 As you can see, it’s better to file on time even if you can’t pay right away.

 As mentioned above, the IRS receives information about your income through various tax forms.
-For example, in recent years, the IRS has identified many nonfilers with Form 1099-K, which reports payments the business receives from debit/credit cards and third-party processors, such as PayPal.
+For example, in recent years, the IRS has identified many non-filers with Form 1099-K, which reports payments the business receives from debit/credit cards and third-party processors.

 Many online-retail small businesses in particular are now having to reconcile their revenues to this form.
-Independent contractors that don’t file taxes and receive this form are experiencing IRS delinquent-filing notices and IRS enforcement actions.
+Gig economy workers who don’t file taxes and receive this form are experiencing IRS delinquent-filing notices and IRS enforcement actions.

 If you’re a business owner, including an independent contractor in the gig economy, taxes should be something you’re on top of all year long.